KinexDev/Poky-Mod-Manager/README.md

 and then mod properties (param string[])

+the description can only go up to 103 characters,

 only three data types are currently supported with mod properties - Ints, floats and booleans.

 ```cs